HPEDevCom/redfishdocs/docs/ilorest-userguide/globalcommands.md

 If you are not logged in yet, use this flag along with the user and URL flags to login.
 Use the provided iLO password corresponding to the username you gave to login.

-- **-privatecert User CA Certificate, --privateusercert**
+- **--usercert UserCACertificate**

 Specify a user CA certificate file path for certificate based authentication with iLO.

 <aside class="notice">A root user CA key is required.</aside>

-- **-certkey Private User Root CA, --userrootcakey**
+- **--userkey UserCertKey**

 Specify a user root ca key file path for certificate based authentication with iLO

 <aside class="notice">If the root CA key is password protected, but not included with '-certpass/--userrootcapassword', then Urllib3 will automatically request the password on the command line.</aside>

-- **-certpass Private User Root CA Password, --userrootcapassword**
+- **--userpassphrase UserCAPassphrase**

 Optionally specify a user root ca key file password for a password protected user root CA.

-<aside class="notice">If the root CA key is password protected, but not included with '-certpass/--userrootcapassword', then Urllib3 will automatically request the password on the command line.</aside>
+<aside class="notice">If the root CA key is password protected, but not included with '--userpass/--userrootcapassword', then Urllib3 will automatically request the password on the command line.</aside>

-- **-cert CA Certificate Bundle, --usercacert**

-Optionally specify a file path for the certificate authority bundle location (local repository for trusted CA collection).

-<aside class="notice">Providing a private user certificate or user root CA key will override the use of certificate bundles.</aside>
+- **--force_vnic**
+<aside class="notice"> Option to Force login through iLO Virtual NIC.
+Virtual NIC to be enabled in iLO.
+NOTE: iLO 5 required.</aside>

 - **--includelogs**